 What about grocery shopping, paying bills, and filling out that paperwork you were supposed to complete last week?

 God helped His people accomplish this in the Bible.
-While He was sending the Israelites their daily manna in the desert, He would always send a double portion of manna on the sixth day, to allow the Israelites to rest from work on the seventh day, their sabbath.
+While He was sending the Israelites their daily manna in the desert, He would always send a double portion of manna on the sixth day, to allow the Israelites to rest from work on the seventh day of the week, their sabbath.

 And I believe God does the same for us today.
 I find it challenging to work full-time and invest time into my side gig — writing and website management.
 So imagine my fear at the thought of not working at either job for an entire day every week!